nathantwan/CS180-Team-Project/README.md

 1. Instructions on how to compile and run your project.
    In order to run the project, the Twitter class must be run.
-When trying to recreate the database from hardware, the public Twitter(String usernameFile, ArrayList<String> userFiles, ArrayList<String> postFiles) method.
+When trying to recreate the database from hardware, the public TwitterServer(String usernameFile, ArrayList<String> userFiles, ArrayList<String> postFiles, Socket socket) constructor.

    usernameFile contains information about each user in the following format: